 Online voting and elections

-Swiss Post offers the cantons a second-generation e-voting system.
+Swiss Post plans to offer the cantons a new e-voting system from 2021.
 In its most advanced phase of development, the system meets all the security and testing requirements of the Swiss Federal Chancellery.
 It is based on a verifiable cryptographic protocol.
 This ensures the verification of votes cast both individually (voters) and universally (electoral commission).

 Legal basis of e-voting